History of Asperger syndrome

 Asperger syndrome (AS) was formerly a separate diagnosis under autism spectrum disorder.
 Under the DSM-5 and ICD-11, patients formerly diagnosable with Asperger syndrome are diagnosable with Autism Spectrum Disorder.
-The term is considered offensive by some autistic individuals.
 It was named after Hans Asperger (1906–80), who was an Austrian psychiatrist and pediatrician.
-An English psychiatrist, Lorna Wing, popularized the term "Asperger's syndrome" in a 1981 publication; the first book in English on Asperger syndrome was written by Uta Frith in 1991 and the condition was subsequently recognized in formal diagnostic manuals later in the 1990s.
+An English psychiatrist, Lorna Wing, popularized the term "Asperger's syndrome" in a 1981 publication.
+The first book in English on Asperger syndrome was edited by Uta Frith in 1991 and incorporated her translation of Asperger's 1940 paper as chapter 2.
+The condition was subsequently recognized in formal diagnostic manuals later in the 1990s.

-Details of Hans Asperger's actions as a psychiatrist in Nazi era Austria, made public in 2018, incited debate of the syndrome's name and public lobbying for a renaming of the syndrome.
+Details of Hans Asperger's actions as a psychiatrist in Nazi-era Austria, made public in 2018, incited debate of the syndrome's name and public lobbying for a renaming of the syndrome.
+However, subsequent studies have concluded that Hans Asperger did not commit actions that violated professional medical ethics during the Nazi period.

 Discovery of autistic psychopathy

 Hans Asperger

 Hans Asperger was director of the University of Vienna Children's Clinic.
 As a result, he spent most of his professional life in Vienna.
 Throughout Asperger's career, he was also a pediatrician, medical theorist, and medical professor.
 His works were published largely in German.
 He is most well known for his work with mental disorders, especially those in children.
 As a child, Asperger appeared to have exhibited some features of the very condition named after him, such as social remoteness and talent in language.